 When first looking at his work, the text jumps forward and invites us to grasp what the picture means.
 Yet each work mirrors a different idea, so where is the artist's view?

 By showing how words dominate our attention, these works demonstrate how easily words can also screen us from nuance, represented by the picture's looser aspects.
+He has had his work shown internationally, and recently had his first solo exhibition at Fitzrovia gallery in central London.

 A rich and complex world reduced to a convoluted patchwork of philosophy, poetry and political ideas, where opinions compete for precedence.